raveren/laravel-debugbar-vscode/readme.md

-# laravel-debugbar-vscode
+# laravel-debugbar-phpstorm

 Plugin **laravel-debugbar** that provide **button** to open **vscode**

-This package code is based on https://github.com/barryvdh/laravel-debugbar
+This package code is based on https://github.com/barryvdh/laravel-debugbar and https://github.com/erlangp/laravel-debugbar-vscode

 ## How to use

 Move mouse pointer to text that contains file path, then the button will appear.
-Click to open the path in vscode :D
+Click to open the path in phpstorm :D

 ![Screenshot 1](screenshots/laravel-debugbar-vscode.screnshot-1.png)
 ![Screenshot 2](screenshots/laravel-debugbar-vscode.screnshot-2.png)